-1. The more expensive the Violin the better quality it is
+The more expensive the violin, the better the quality.

-This isn’t always the case and, as with art, violins are subjective.
-The tone and feel of a violin is very important and what is ‘better’ for one person may not be the case for another.
-So to sum it up, it’s really down to the players preference, and within any price range, ‘better’ is simply in the eye of the beholder.
+This isn’t always the case.
+Choice of instrument is highly subjective.
+The tone and feel of a violin is very important.
+What is ‘better’ for one person may not be the case for another.
+In other words, it’s entirely down to a player’s preference.
+Within any price range, ‘better’ is simply in the eye of the beholder.

-3. If I’m left handed, I presume I should purchase a left handed Violin
+I’m left handed, so I should purchase a left handed violin.

-No, just because you’re left handed doesn’t mean you need to play with a left handed violin.
+No, just because you’re left handed doesn’t mean you should play on a left handed violin.
 In fact, most teachers would discourage anyone from learning left handed.

-The below price ranges will help you evaluate adequate pricing, and how much you should expect to spend.
+The below price ranges will help you evaluate average pricing, and gauge how much you should expect to spend.

 Violins in this price range are ideal for beginners.
-Beginner violins are for people who would like to learn how to play the violin, but aren’t entirely sure if they will keep it up long term.
+Beginner violins are ideal for anyone who would like to learn how to play the violin, but isn’t entirely sure if they will keep it up long term.

-In most cases, beginner violins aren’t handmade & are constructed with lower-quality wood.
+In most cases, these started instruments aren’t handmade and are constructed with lower-quality wood.